Condition Based Monitoring on a Storm Surge Barrier

 The Maeslantkering is one of the main storm surge barriers in the Netherlands and a structural marvel.
 The barrier is a crucial element in the protection of Rotterdam from flooding.

 In 2007 the hydraulic drive system of the barrier wall was scheduled for the first large maintenance.
-Even though the hydraulic pumps had limited running hours the condition was not as expected.
-HVR Engineering advised Rijkswaterstaat to install a monitoring system to have better insight in the condition and behavior of the hydraulic system.
+Even though the hydraulic pumps had limited running hours the condition was worse than expected.
+I order to gain more insight in the behaviour of the systems and to have better control of maintenance cycles, HVR Engineering advised Rijkswaterstaat to install a monitoring system in 2007, which is still operational.

-The HVR Measurement system monitors the hydraulic system, but also the stresses in the push-pull bar that connects the drive train to the main structure.
+The HVR Measurement system monitors the hydraulic system, but also the stresses in several structural components, such as the push-pull bar that connects the drive train to the main structure.

 Data and Behavioral Analysis

-In order to analyse the large sets of data and to compare measurement data to earlier findings, algorithms were developed.
-The outcome of every analysis is reported to Rijkswaterstaat and specific advice is given to repair, or to further analyse components that are underperforming or showing irregular performance.
+The outcome of the analysis are reported to Rijkswaterstaat and specific advice is given to repair, or to further analyse components that are underperforming or showing irregular performance.
+Since the installation of the measurement system, the full 10-yearly overhaul cycle has been postponed and significant cost have been saved because of that.

 The Maeslantkering was built in the mid 1990s and completed in 1997.
-During the building phase of the barrier, and in the years after, HVR Engineering has supported Rijkswaterstaat on the Maeslantkering
+During the building phase of the barrier, and in the years after, HVR Engineering has supported Rijkswaterstaat on the Maeslantkering.
+This cooperation is now extended for another couple of years.